chiachunlee/INDE-577/Supervised Learning/Gradient Descent/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/ff/Gradient_descent.svg/350px-Gradient_descent.svg.png" width="400" align = 'center'/>

 Gradient Descent is an optimization algorithm for finding a local minimum of a differentiable function.
 Gradient descent is simply used in machine learning to find the values of a function's parameters (coefficients) that minimize a cost function as far as possible.

+This folder contains introduction of gradient descent and its implementation.
+We will also use Fish dataset in the notebook for the gradient descent, and use it to implement regression.